Grey and White Living Room Ideas: Finding Your Perfect Balance

 6. Bohemian Rhapsody in Neutrals.

 Boho doesn't always mean a riot of color.
-A grey and white living room can absolutely embrace a bohemian spirit through layered textiles, natural materials, and a relaxed, eclectic vibe.
+A grey and white living room can embrace a bohemian spirit through layered textiles, natural materials, and a relaxed, eclectic vibe.
 It’s about preservation over imposition, collecting pieces that tell a story.

 • Pro Tip: To achieve this effect, try sourcing vintage textiles or handmade pottery to add unique character.